 Thomas, R.; Kas, J.; Glatzel, P.; Samarai, M.; Groot, F. M. F.; Mori, R. A.; Kavčič, M.; Zitnik, M.; Bucar, K.; Rehr, J. J.; Tromp, M. Resonant Inelastic X-ray Scattering of Molybdenum Oxides and Sulfides.
 J. Phys.
 Chem.
 C 2015, 119 (5), 2419-2426.

 Dasgupta, B.; Ren, Y.; Wong, L. M.; Kong, L.; Tok, E. S.; Chim, W. K.; Chiam, S. Y. Detrimental Effects of Oxygen Vacancies in Electrochromic Molybdenum Oxide.
 J. Phys.
 Chem.
 C 2015, 119 (19), 10592-10601.

-Do not breathe dust/fume/gas/mist/vapours/spray.
-Wash face, hands and any exposed skin thoroughly after handling Do not eat, drink or smoke when using this product.
-Use only outdoors or in a well-ventilated area.
+Obtain special instructions before use.
+Do not handle until all safety precautions have been read and understood.
+Avoid breathing dust/fume/gas/mist/vapours/spray.
+Wash face, hands and any exposed skin thoroughly after handling Use only outdoors or in a well-ventilated area.
 Wear eye/face protection.
-IF SWALLOWED: Immediately call a POISON CENTER or doctor/physician.
+Use personal protective equipment as required.
 IF INHALED: Remove to fresh air and keep at rest in a position comfortable for breathing.
 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
-Call a POISON CENTER or doctor/physician if you feel unwell.
-Get medical advice/attention if you feel unwell.
-If eye irritation persists: Get medical advice/attention.
-Dispose of contents/ container to an approved waste disposal plant
+IF exposed or concerned: Get medical advice/attention.
+If eye irritation persists: Dispose of contents/ container to an approved waste disposal plant